ppedrin/paper2/paper.md

 A large uncertainty in modelling BBOA is the extent to which measurements in the literature can be applied at a regional scale.

 # Simulations
 We simulate the evolution of particle sizes as they are transported away from the source region.

+# Methodology
+We compared our measurements of particle aging with a model simulation.
+The model is detailed in Smith et al 2002.